 FDCPA Compliance, Collection Strategies, Litigation Tactics, and More

 Collecting a debt can be a complex, time-intensive process.
 A successful recovery requires a fundamental understanding of debt collection laws, and the savvy to navigate the practical challenges that collectors face.
 This program will provide you with a comprehensive overview of the debt collection process.
 Learn how to comply with FDCPA rules and avoid costly violations, use the internet to uncover hidden assets, and recover judgments through liens and wage garnishments.
-Register today!
+Order today!

 - Stay in compliance - understand what collections activities are allowed under the FDCPA.